 Charts and reports

 Heredis offers several charts, each of which comes with multiple variations and styles.
-The major highlight of Heredis 2024 is a brand-new Family Chronology chart, which allows you to view a selected person’s family as a series of timelines, making it possible to see which family members’ lives overlapped with each other.
-Heredis 2024 also adds a mixed ancestor and descendant wheel to its list of charts and reports.
+They include the Family Chronology chart, which allows you to view a selected person’s family as a series of timelines, making it possible to see which family members’ lives overlapped with each other.
+Heredis 2025 introduces custom fact reports and a more ‘precise’ Descendants chart that displays ‘childless’ and ‘unmarried’ to show you where branches end.

-In addition, there are plenty of reports, plus a Books feature with patronymic and genealogical dictionaries along with an intriguing ‘Families from my Village’ option, which lets you write about family in a specific place.
-All documents can be edited in your word processor too.
+In addition, there are plenty of reports, plus an excellent Books feature with patronymic and genealogical dictionaries along with an intriguing ‘Families from my Village’ option, which lets you write about family in a specific place.
+All documents can be edited in your word processor, and Heredis 2025 now allows you to generate new trees containing only those people featured in a specific book.

 Mapping tools